phil-giambra/node-gmail-utils/README.md

 | Syntax               | Description
 | :---                 | :----
 | `-c /path/to/config`              | Use an alternate config location.<br> A folder named node-gmail-worker will be created at the location specified.<br> This option can be combined with all other options.
-| `-a emailAddress`      | Add a new identity to config. <br> This will create a folder and an options.json file.<br> You can edit the options.json to your liking. <br>Then add your credentials.json that you get from Goolge.<br>Can only be combined with -c option.
+| `-a emailAddress`      | Add a new identity to config. <br> This will create a folder named `emailAddress` and an options.json file within it.<br> You can edit the options.json to your liking. <br>You need to put your credentials.json from Google into the folder .<br>Can only be combined with -c option.
 | `-s '{json:string}'`| Send an email defined in json text. <br>This option is not implemented yet.